 AI-Moderated Concept and Experience Interviews

 Beyond task completion, AI-moderated interviews on platforms like User Intuition surface the broader context of how patients relate to digital health tools.
-Questions like “Tell me about the last time you tried to use your patient portal” reveal frustrations, workarounds, and abandoned attempts that task-based testing does not capture.
+Questions like “Tell me about the last time you tried to use your patient portal” reveal frustrations, workarounds, and abandoned attempts that task-based testing does not capture — the patient who has stopped trying to use the portal because the password reset flow keeps failing will not appear in a lab study, because they would not have been recruited for one.
+The AI-moderated interview reaches them.

-Emotional laddering is particularly valuable: “When you saw that error message, what did you feel?” followed by “What did you decide to do instead?” reveals whether usability failures lead to clinical consequences (skipping the task entirely) or merely friction (trying again later).
+Emotional laddering is particularly valuable: “When you saw that error message, what did you feel?” followed by “What did you decide to do instead?” reveals whether usability failures lead to clinical consequences (skipping the task entirely, calling the office, going to the ER) or merely friction (trying again later).
+The clinical-consequence answers are the ones that justify investment in the fix; the friction answers justify deprioritizing the same issue in favor of higher-stakes work.

 Accessibility Testing